go-rod/rod/fixtures/README.md

 # Overview

-The images under this folder are all come from `design.sketch`.
+The source code for all images under this folder are all come from file `./design.sketch`.